 The Shed Barbecue & Blues Joint, Ocean Springs

-As their name implies, this place is a must-visit for all lovers of barbecued meat and blues.
-They often feature live music to accompany their deliciously smoked baby back and spare ribs, which you can enjoy seated on picnic tables beneath string lights.
+As the name implies, this place is a must-visit for all lovers of barbecued meat and blues.
+The Shed often features live music to accompany delicious smoked baby back and spare ribs, which you can enjoy seated on picnic tables beneath string lights.

 Pappy’s Smokehouse, St. Louis

-Pappy’s is the go-to barbecue joint in St. Louis.
+Pappy’s is the go-to barbecue joint in St. Louis (and one of the best barbecue restaurants in America).
 They favor Memphis-style barbecue, focusing on dry-rubbed ribs sprinkled with brown sugar and cooked low and slow over apple and cherry wood.
 The resulting meat has a delicious blend of smoky and sweet flavors.

 The Notorious P.I.G., Missoula

 A clever name isn’t the only thing this restaurant has going for it.
-They serve impressively barbecued meats inspired by St. Louis methods and flavors, including pastrami and tri-tip sirloin, which aren’t often seen on a tour of the best barbecue restaurants.
+The Notorious P.I.G. serves impressively barbecued meats inspired by St. Louis methods and flavors, including pastrami and tri-tip sirloin, which aren’t often seen on a tour of the best barbecue restaurants.

 Phat Jack’s BBQ, Lincoln

-Burnt ends and brisket are the shining stars of this surprisingly modern place, which has been serving Kansas City-style barbecue since 2006.
+Burnt ends and brisket are the shining stars at Phat Jack’s, which has been serving Kansas City-style barbecue since 2006.
 The portions are generous, the flavors are memorable and the freshly prepared meat goes fast!

 Goody Cole’s Smokehouse, Brentwood

 The menu is small at this joint, but that means they’re focusing on quality over quantity.
-The brisket is not to be missed, and the corn bread receives rave reviews.
-They use all hickory wood in the smoker, a fact made evident with one whiff of the air around the restaurant.
+The brisket is not to be missed, and the cornbread receives rave reviews.
+Goody Cole’s uses all hickory wood in the smoker, a fact made evident with one whiff of the air around the restaurant.